danielhanbitlee/scrape_nba_scores/README.md

 			<li>Python (v.
 3.6.7)
 			<li>Flask (v.
 1.0.2)
 		</ul>
-		<li>This API is connected to a MongoDB database to access the data
+		<li>This API is connected to a MongoDB database to access the data.
 		<li>The API is deployed on Heroku.
 		<li>There's also an /auth route and a /register route for authentication and logging in.
 This requires Postman to use.
 For simplicity's sake, I removed the authentication requirements for the routes /team, /city, /date, /team_list, and /city_list.
 	</ul>